 Procedures Included In A Smile Makeover

-Every smile makeover is unique to the patient, a combination of your goals and Dr. Brown’s cosmetic dentistry expertise.
+Every smile makeover is unique to the patient, a combination of your goals and our doctor’s cosmetic dentistry expertise.
 These procedures could be a part of your smile makeover:

 - Teeth whitening — Using our hydrogen peroxide whitening gels, we return your teeth to their natural color, removing stains from coffee, red wine, and the passage of time.